ucb-bar/riscv-sodor/fpga/README.md

-You need to make sure the board files for pynq z1 are present they can be downloaded from https://codeload.github.com/cathalmccabe/pynq-z1_board_files/zip/master the board file should be present in Xilinx/Vivado/<version>/data/boards/board_files/ that is from the copy the folder pynq-z1_board_files-master/pynq-z1 to the above mentioned folder in vivado installation directory
+You need to make sure the board files for pynq z1 are present.
+They can be downloaded from https://codeload.github.com/cathalmccabe/pynq-z1_board_files/zip/master .
+The board file should be present in Xilinx/Vivado/<version>/data/boards/board_files/ that is from the copy the folder pynq-z1_board_files-master/pynq-z1 to the above mentioned folder in vivado installation directory

 ```bash
 make bitstream